 Utah’s capital city is still the state’s largest job center but after decades of losing residences to the suburbs, the housing and job trends are beginning to shift.
 The city leads in residential construction, specifically in multifamily housing, while the suburbs are leading in commercial construction.

-According to Q1 2017 MarketView report by CBRE, the suburbs continue to dominate in office space construction activity, with over 1.4 million square feet of office space currently underway in the suburban market.
+According to the Q1 2017 MarketView report by CBRE, the suburbs continue to dominate in office space construction activity, with over 1.4 million square feet of office space currently underway in the suburban market.
 Of the 15 submarkets in Salt Lake County, office construction is underway in four, downtown Sandy, Draper, Cottonwood and Central Valley which includes the Bingham Junction area in Midvale, with Midvale and Sandy contributing to the bulk of under-construction office space.

 Thanks to the opening of 111 Main last year which added440,000 square feet of office space, downtown Salt Lake leads the county in net absorption of new office space.
 Besides 111 Main, in 2016 most of the new downtown office space came from adaptive reuse or retrofitting of retail space.
 The Gateway added 84,000 square feet of office space that was previously used as retail space.
 The School Improvement Network’s adaptive reuse of a former car dealership into an office building added nearly 130,000 square feet of office space to the south end of downtown.